segrelabgenomics/QTLEnrich/src/README.md

         chr1_153541765_A_C_b38  0.101504        100             0.123      87         5

 * ``--null_table``: Table that contains all variants tested in the QTL anlaysis and specifies which are null per tissue or globally.
 For example, the first variant below is a null variant only in Whole Blood, the second variant is a null variant only in Liver, and the third variant is null in both tissues.
 See Curation of Null Table in Section 2 above for more information.
-We precomputed this file for GTEx release v8: /data/GTEx_v8_Null_Table_49Tiss_Global.txt.gz
+We precomputed this file for GTEx release v8: GTEx_v8_Null_Table_49Tiss_Global.txt.gz, which can be downloaded from [here](http://segrelab.meei.harvard.edu/software), and should be saved in *data* directory.

         variant_id         Tissue_Whole_Blood Tissue_Liver  Global
         chr15_90160604_G_A_b38  1        0               1